MarketingPip/stackers/README.md

 2. Extract the ZIP.
 3. Run `OpenStacker.exe` (Windows) or `./OpenStacker` (Linux).

+### Download Sound Effects (Optional)

+> Notice: Sound effects are not included in the repository as they are copyrighted material.
+You must run the included script to download them to your local directory for the game to have audio.

+Windows: Right-click setup_sfx.sh and select Run with PowerShell.

+macOS / Linux: Open a terminal in the folder and run: sh setup_sfx.sh

+Edit your settings config to use your local path.

 ### Web / Self-Hosting
 Simply host the contents of the `/dist` folder on any web server (GitHub Pages, Netlify, etc.) or open `index.html` in your browser.